isomerpages/govtech-stp/_hong-kong/00b-atb-visitSG-FAQ.md

 Visitors who can download the TraceTogether app but are unable to obtain an SMS OTP to register their profile on the app due to network restrictions, can book a Singapore SIM card from the Changi Recommends website <a href="https://www.changirecommends.com/reservation_form.aspx">here</a> prior to departing for Singapore.
 They must have an electronic or physical copy of the booking confirmation from Changi Recommends to present to the airline staff during check-in at the departure airport.
 Visitors who are unable to present a booking confirmation may be refused boarding by the airline.

 Visitors can pay for and collect their Singapore SIM card at the Changi Recommends booth in Changi Airport prior to clearing arrival immigration.
-Upon collection, visitors are to activate their Singapore SIM card and immediately register their profile on the TraceTogether app with their Singapore mobile number and the same identification number, nationality and date of birth as those shown in the passport that you are using to enter Singapore.
+Upon collection, visitors are to activate their Singapore SIM card and immediately register their profile on the TraceTogether app with their Singapore mobile number and the same identification number, nationality/citizenship and date of birth as those shown in the passport/travel document that you are using to enter Singapore.
 At immigration clearance, visitors are to present their mobile device with the TraceTogether app already downloaded and registered.
 Those who are unable to do so may be denied entry into Singapore by ICA.

 Children aged 12 or younger in that calendar year and travelling with parent/guardian are exempted from the TraceTogether app requirement.
 Visitors with a certified disability or special need are also exempted.